-H1/1 ORANGE (-) ground-when-armed output
+H1/1 ORANGE (-) Ground-When-Armed Output

-This wire supplies a (-)500 mA ground as long as the system is armed.
+This wire supplies a (-) 500 mA ground as long as the system is armed.
 This output ceases as soon as the system is disarmed.
-The orange wire is pre-wired to control the DEI 8618 Starter Kill Relay.
+The ORANGE wire is pre-wired to control the Directed P/N 8618 starter interrupt relay.